 The event will showcase talent and community spirit, with local performers including Skylight Circus, Rochdale Rock Choir, Oakenhoof Cloggers, dance and spoken word acts.
 We also have free children’s crafts activities, henna and face painting for younger visitors and a free brew and cake for those who want to sit down and share memories for Rochdale.

 Part of the festival is the ‘Co-operative Voices’ research project, where visitors will be asked about their experiences of living and working in Rochdale.
-This research stems from discussions within the Co-operative Research Network at MMU, which brings together academics from across the university with partners from the Co-operative College, Rochdale Pioneers Museum and Co-operatives UK (see below).
+This research stems from discussions within the Co-operative Research Network at MMU, which brings together academics from across the university with partners from the Co-operative College, Rochdale Pioneers Museum and Co-operatives UK.
 As the birthplace of the modern co-operative movement, Rochdale was deemed an ideal location for this research.
-Rochdale recently made headlines as the city most on a downward trend in the Joseph Roundtree Foundation’s ‘Uneven growth: tackling city decline’; whilst local councilors sought to correct this evaluation suggesting the data was out of date, it is unclear what the people of Rochdale actually feel about their town.
+Rochdale recently made headlines as the city most on a downward trend in the Joseph Roundtree Foundation’s ‘Uneven growth: tackling city decline’; whilst local councillors sought to correct this evaluation suggesting the data was out of date, it is unclear what the people of Rochdale actually feel about their town.

-Co-operative Network at MMU: Prof. Jim Aulich (Manchester School of Art), Dr Michael Bull (Business School), Dr Geoff Bright (Education), Dr Fiona Cosson (History), Dr Keith Crome (History), Prof. Steve Dixon (Manchester School of Art), Dr Linda Hammersley-Fletcher (Education), Prof. Joanna Hodge (Philosophy), Dr Olga Kuznetsova (Business School), Prof. John Schostak (formerly Education), Dr Alison Slater (Manchester School of Art), Prof. Melanie Tebbutt (History),
+Co-operative Network at MMU: Prof. Jim Aulich (Manchester School of Art), Dr Michael Bull (Business School), Dr Geoff Bright (Education), Dr Keith Crome (History), Prof. Steve Dixon (Manchester School of Art), Dr Linda Hammersley-Fletcher (Education), Prof. Joanna Hodge (Philosophy), Dr Olga Kuznetsova (Business School), Prof. John Schostak (formerly Education), Dr Alison Slater (Manchester School of Art), Prof. Melanie Tebbutt (History),